org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 ### Problems with the data sources

-- Only one of the three data sources can be retrieved automatically.
-The one available for mirroring is the most important one, yet it still misses a lot of information.
+- One of the three data sources cannot be mirrored automatically or manually, meaning some data is missing.
 - The data in between the different sources is inconsistent.
 Every data source either contains `CVE/ADV → KB` or `KB → KB`relations that are missing in the other sources.
 The Update Catalog knows about this information, but is inconsistent in itself.